mrush-ilao/ilao-documentation/docs/source/design_guide.rst

 Button classes
 ====================

 .. note::  Hyperlinks in legal content even when styled with the button class are showing the wrong link color; they should be white for primary and secondary links.
-However, tertiary class is the best class for most content situations.

 Primary
 ---------